CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 Almost all the major internal components of EVs are declining in cost.

-This is most obvious in the cost of the battery.
+This is most obvious in battery costs.
 Batteries have been on a declining cost curve for almost all time.
 This is due to advancements in materials science, battery chemistry, and economies of scale.

 The cost of EV specific components other than batteries, such as electric motors, will also decrease in cost primarily due to economies of scale.
 This shows that reaching scale manufacturing of EVs is a key component to success.
-Speeding up transition plans from ICE to EV is the best strategy. <a href="https://www.bloomberg.com/features/2016-ev-oil-crisis/">Source of image</a>
+Speeding up transition plans from ICE to EV is the best strategy.

 ![Image description]({{site.url}}/assets/images/2024-01-04/ev-battery-cost.jpg){: height="350" .align-center}
+<a href="https://www.bloomberg.com/features/2016-ev-oil-crisis/">Source of image</a>

 When taking into account all the declining costs of the underlying components, we are on track for immensely cheap EVs that out perform ICE vehicles in almost every metric.
 Internal combustion engines are a mature technology, we cannot hope for much more improvement.